okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/session/index.md

 > **Note**: App-initiated single logout is also known as Service Provider-initiated (SP-initiated) single logout (SLO).

-Currently, Okta supports single logout initiated by an app, where the user signs out of an app and the Okta IdP, ending both the app and IdP sessions.
-However, other active application sessions for the user can still persist without the IdP session, depending on the restrictive nature of the apps.
+Currently, Okta supports app-initiated single logout, where the user signs out of both an app and the Okta IdP to end both the app and IdP sessions.
+However, other app sessions for the user might persist without the IdP session, depending on the restrictive nature of the apps.

 For non-privileged access apps, the user can still access the app within the scope of the application session.
-For example, a user can still browse through a catalog of vacation experiences and add to their cart.
-When this user is ready to check out and make a payment, the app can enforce a privileged access workflow and redirect the user to reauthenticate with Okta to secure an IdP session.
+For example, a user might browse through a catalog of vacation experiences and add one to their cart.
+When the user attempts to check out, the app might enforce a privileged access workflow and force the user to reauthenticate with Okta before it secures an IdP session.
 For privileged access apps with short-lived sessions, the user is typically redirected to reauthenticate with Okta to start a new IdP session and an application session.

-See **Sign users out** > **Sign users out** for a guide to implement Okta sign out in Okta Classic Engine.
+See the [Sign users out](/docs/guides/oie-embedded-sdk-use-case-basic-sign-out/android/main/) guide (located within the **Sign users in** section of developer.okta.com) for a guide to implement Okta sign out in Okta Classic Engine.
 For Okta Admin Console app-initiated SLO configuration, see [Configure Single Logout in app integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Single_Logout).

 > **Note**: To configure SLO in Okta Identity Engine, see [Configure Single Logout](/docs/guides/single-logout/main/).